 SAN DIEGO, California – May 18, 2018 – Local art center, The Studio Door has announced it is seeking assistance from the community to find a new location for its studio artists and visual arts gallery.

-A large property sale earlier this month of a half a block along the 30th Street corridor between North Park Way and Gunn Street signals the latest dramatic change for the increasingly unrecognizable face of North Park .
+Earlier this month, the sale of the 30th Street property signals the latest dramatic change for the increasingly unrecognizable face of North Park .
 Due the death of a long time property owner, a change in ownership will more than quadruple rents leaving several established businesses, including The Studio Door, scrambling for new facilities.

 The Studio Door and its owner Patric Stillman have been active participants in San Diego’s visual arts scene for nearly four years.
 Seventeen hundred artists have exhibited and participated in programming at the center, which currently includes two art galleries and eight artist studios.
 It is known for national exhibitions, regional invitationals, the annual Open Studios San Diego, and the biennial 50 To Watch.
 Its core educational programming was designed to assist artists enter into the creative marketplace, which garnered Stillman Professional Artist Magazine’s Mentor of the Year national recognition and the local Artie Award from Mission Federal ArtWalk.